Skinz3/Nova.Compiler/Readme.md

 # What is Nova

 > Nova is a cross plateform and high level abstraction interpreted language written in C++.
+> Default Compiler : GCC 6.3

   ###### Paradigms:
   + Interpreted (for now)